What You Need to Know About Treating a Broken Femur

 Signs and Symptoms of a Broken Femur

-• Immediate pain in the hip region or thigh
+• Immediate pain in the thigh or hip area

 • Visible disfiguration of the thigh and hip